• Skip to primary navigation

 Getting (and keeping) backyard chickens has become a goal for more people than ever before.
 We got our chickens to help secure our food supply as part of our off grid homestead.
 After all, backyard chicken breeds offer a steady source of protein through fresh eggs and fresh meat.

-Although we have the space that allowed us to build a DIY chicken coop, raising chickens can also work well in an urban or suburban backyard.
+Although we have the space that allows us to build a DIY chicken coop, raising chickens can also work well in an urban or suburban backyard.

 The best chicken breed for your backyard coop depends on your chicken goals, available space, and climate.